 Stop.
 Collaborate and listen.

 - Communicating.
-Sarah set up HipChat for her team.
-It’s a free group chat tool that helped everyone stay in touch more effectively.
+Sarah set up a live chat tool for her team.
+She looked at Slack, Trillian and Microsoft Teams.
 More responsive and interactive than email and less disruptive than phone calls or shouting out across the room.

 - Collaborating.
 Sarah instigated a daily ‘stand-up meeting’ for her whole team each morning.
 By making everyone stand up and contribute, she kept meetings short but massively improved the level of collaboration in the team, heading off problems before they became serious.